KaisenAmin/c_std/vector/README.md

 ## Documentation

 The documentation includes detailed descriptions of all the functions provided by the library, along with their usage examples.
-It covers basic operations like creating a vector, adding and removing elements, as well as more complex functionalities such as memory pooling and vector comparison.
+It covers basic operations like creating a vector, adding and removing elements, as well as more complex functionalities such as capacity management and vector comparison.

 ### Function Descriptions: